 Pros: Modern and upscale, great artwork, an excellent pool that doesn’t get much traffic, an MTR within 2 minutes by foot, a location convenient to shopping and food, and a large park a few minutes away.

-Cons: not close to any major attractions by foot.
+Cons: not close to any major attractions on foot.

 Cost: Starts at $172 per night

 If you are looking for the best hotel for families, this might just suit the bill.
 The Rendezvous in Singapore is an upscale, art-inspired hotel, located in the art district (which means its several kilometers from many famous attractions) and an MRT station less than two minutes away.

 Ideal for families traveling with kids, there is a lovely pool with a water feature, a huge park just 5 minutes away and tons of cafes and restaurants right outside the hotel.
 There are plenty of shopping venues in the art district and if shopping is your cup of tea this hotel is in the perfect location.